Krutonium/Cheaters-Toggles/README.md

-# Cheaters-Toggles
+# Cheaters Toggles
-A mod for Stardew Valley using the Storm API.
+A mod for Stardew Valley using the Storm API and Visual Basic!